 Hearn and Baker's textbook "Computer Graphics" [10] gives a comprehensive overview of graphics from physical display technologies through fundamental drawing algorithms to popular graphics APIs.
 This section will examine algorithms for drawing two dimensional geometric primitives on raster displays as discussed in "Computer Graphics" and the relevant literature.
-Informal tutorials are abundant on the internet [15].
 This section is by no means a comprehensive survey of the literature but intends to provide some idea of the computations which are required to render a document.

-It is of some historical significance that vector display devices were popular during the 70s and 80s, and papers oriented towards drawing on these devices can be found[16].
+It is of some historical significance that vector display devices were popular during the 70s and 80s, and papers oriented towards drawing on these devices can be found[15].
 Whilst curves can be drawn at high resolution on vector displays, a major disadvantage was shading; by the early 90s the vast majority of computer displays were raster based[10].